A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Ultimately, the Supreme Court agreed to hear the case, but in the 2020-2021 term rather than the 2019-2020 term.
 The two petitions, from California and Texas, were combined into the case that was called California v.
 Texas, and the Supreme Court heard oral arguments on November 10, 2020, shortly after Justice Amy Coney Barrett was confirmed and Joe Biden won the presidential election.

 Two states that were initially working with Texas on this case – Wisconsin and Maine – subsequently withdrew from the suit after Democratic governors took office, but 18 GOP-led states continued to challenge the ACA in this case.
-In addition, there were two individuals from Texas who were plaintiffs in the case.
+In addition, two individuals from Texas were plaintiffs in the case.

 Californa v.
 Texas history